icure/icure-kotlin-sdk/docs/ContactApi.md

 <a name="filterContactsBy"></a>
 # **filterContactsBy**
-> PaginatedListContactDto filterContactsBy(body, startDocumentId, limit)
+> PaginatedListContactDto filterContactsBy(filterChainContact, startDocumentId, limit)

 List contacts for the current user (HcParty) or the given hcparty in the filter